 Save yourself a bucket load of money by doing this yourself.
 My brother was quoted over £2000 for a veranda a similar size to mine.
 I built my DIY veranda for £431.96.
-So if you want a veranda, canopy, patio cover, pergola or simple lean-to, why not try it yourself and save well over £1000.
-This veranda was simple enough to build and any competent DIYer can make this with the below simple instructions.
+So if you want a veranda, canopy, patio cover, pergola or simple lean-to, why not try it yourself and save well over £1000?

 Most competent DIYers can achieve this structure with a few basic tools and a bit of research.
 It uses the house and good ground supports for structural strength and the canopy for weather protection.
 The materials I’ve used can be found in most DIY stores like B&Q or Wickes but I’d recommend buying the corrugated sheeting online if you can’t find the correct thickness (1.1mm) locally.

-We’ve recently added some decking & guttering which cost an additional £450.
+We added some decking & guttering afterwards which cost an additional £450.

 Veranda planning permission requirements: